apluslms/aplus-manual/rst_guide/get_started.rst

     :video-height: 432
     :video-width: 768

-How should I read the reStructuredText official Documentation?
+How should I read the reStructuredText official documentation?
 --------------------------------------------------------------

 *RST* has two types of elements that are widely used to create *RST* documents.
 The first element is